theislab/cellrank/docs/about/index.rst

 For example, when computing :meth:`fate probabilities <cellrank.estimators.GPCCA.compute_fate_probabilities>`, we transform the matrix inversion problem into a set of linear systems, which we solve in parallel using the sparsity-optimized `GMRES`_ algorithm, implemented efficiently in `PETSc`_.
-We use similar tricks to infer macrostates of cellular dyanmics via sparsity-optimized partial real Schur decompositions (implemented under the hood via `pyGPCCA`_ and `SLEPc`_).
+We use similar tricks to infer macrostates of cellular dynamics via sparsity-optimized partial real Schur decompositions (implemented under the hood via `pyGPCCA`_ and `SLEPc`_).

 Why is it called "CellRank"?